World Cup Favourites - Who Are The Favourites To Win The World Cup?

 Four years on from their humiliating 7-1 defeat to Germany, Brazil are one of the favourites to win in 2018 due to having a incredibly talented squad.

-In defence they are stronger with Allison or Ederson between the sticks, and at the back there are quality players like Miranda, Thiago Silva, Marcelo, Alex Sandro, Felipe Luis and Dani Alves.
+In defence they are stronger with Allison or Ederson between the sticks, and at the back there are quality players like Miranda, Thiago Silva, Marcelo, Felipe Luis.

+Dani Alves recently injured his foot so is unlikely to take part in the tournament.

 In midfield, Casemiro has become solid and integral for Real Madrid, Fernandinho has improved massively under Pep Guardiola, and then you have Coutinho, Paulinho, Douglas Costa, Willian, and Renato Augusto.